Medicaid

 Last updated: June 2, 2025

-The administration’s moves to reduce transparency and public comment at HHS—which oversees Centers for Medicare and Medicaid Services—allows the administration to make major public policy decisions in the dark.120 Those changes may affect millions of Americans’ healthcare, potentially including major changes to Medicaid.
+The administration’s moves to reduce transparency and public comment at HHS—which oversees Centers for Medicare and Medicaid Services—allows the administration to make major public policy decisions in the dark.129 Those changes may affect millions of Americans’ healthcare, potentially including major changes to Medicaid.

-HHS has also fired many of the workers126 who handled public communications and responded to Freedom of Information Act (FOIA) requests from members of the public.
+HHS has also fired many of the workers135 who handled public communications and responded to Freedom of Information Act (FOIA) requests from members of the public.
 This move is expected to dramatically increase the wait time for releases of information required to be public to the public.

 Where this stands

-Legal experts expect to see challenges, and public health and open government advocates who have spoken against the change127 have noted that pushback from Congress or the public may play a role in the future of the policy.
+Legal experts expect to see challenges, and public health and open government advocates who have spoken against the change136 have noted that pushback from Congress or the public may play a role in the future of the policy.

 Who will be affected?

-Countermoves: relevant history
+Countermoves: Relevant history

-Countermoves: lawsuits & legislative actions
+Countermoves: Lawsuits & legislative actions

 Sources and notes: